Ugly Beauty: Accolades

 On March 25, 2019, Tsai was awarded Best Hong Kong/Taiwan Female Singer at the 26th Chinese Top Ten Music Awards.
 On May 12, 2019, the album was named one of the Top 10 Albums of 2018 by Chinese Musicians Exchange Association, and the song "Womxnly" was recognized as one of the Top 10 Singles of 2018.

 On May 15, 2019, the 30th Golden Melody Awards announced its nominees, where Ugly Beauty received a total of seven nominations, making it one of the two albums with the most nominations that year.
 The album was nominated for Album of the Year, Best Mandarin Album, and Best Vocal Recording Album.
 The song "Womxnly" was nominated for Song of the Year, while the music video for "Ugly Beauty" was nominated for Best Music Video.
-Tsai was also nominated for Best Female Mandarin Singer, and Starr Chen and Tsai were nominated for Best Single Producer for the track "Ugly Beauty".
+Tsai was also nominated for Best Mandarin Female Singer, and Starr Chen and Tsai were nominated for Best Single Producer for the track "Ugly Beauty".

 On June 2, 2019, the album won the Champion Album at the Hito Music Awards, where the song "Ugly Beauty" also won Top 10 Mandarin Songs and Song of the Year for 2018.
 Tsai was awarded Best Female Singer.
 On June 21, 2019, the album was named one of the Top 10 Albums of the Year at the 12th Freshmusic Awards.

 On June 29, 2019, Ugly Beauty won two Golden Melody Awards, including Album of the Year, and "Womxnly" won Song of the Year, making it one of the most awarded albums at the ceremony.
 On July 31, 2019, the album won Best Pop Album and Best Pop Performance at the 3rd CMIC Music Awards, while "Ugly Beauty" won Best Music Arrangement and Best Single Producer.
 The music video for "Ugly Beauty" was awarded Best Music Video.
 On August 30, 2019, the album was named Best Hong Kong/Taiwan/Overseas Album of the Year at the Global Chinese Song Awards, while "Ugly Beauty" won Song of the Year, and Tsai was awarded Most Popular Hong Kong/Taiwan/Overseas Female Singer.

 On December 4, 2019, Starr Chen, Razor Chiang, and Howe Chen received the Best Producer award at the Mnet Asian Music Awards for their work on the album, and Kiel Tutin won Best Choreography for the music video of "Womxnly".
 On December 14, 2019, Tsai won Most Popular Female Singer and Most Influential Female Singer of the Year at the 13th Migu Music Awards, while "Ugly Beauty" was named one of the Top 10 Songs of the Year.
 On January 18, 2020, Tsai was awarded Artist of the Year at the 15th KKBox Music Awards.
 On July 15, 2020, the music video for "Lady in Red" was nominated for Best Music Video at the 31st Golden Melody Awards.